-Open-aperture SMC Pentax lenses have a diaphragm coupling lever on the back of the lens which locks into the camera body to permit open-aperture metering.
+Open-aperture SMC Pentax lenses have a diaphragm coupling lever (a) on the back of the lens which locks into the camera body to permit open-aperture metering.
 The super telephotos do not have a diaphragm coupler, so they must be used with the stop-down metering system.
 Use of the Auto-Extension Tube Set K permits open-aperture metering.
 It can also be set to stop down the diaphragm automatically.
-Use of other K Series accessories - standard Extension Tube Set K, Helicoid Extension Tube K, Auto-Bellows A - requires stop-down metering.
+Use of other K Series accessories - standard Extension Tube Set K, Helicoid Extension Tube K, Auto-Bellows K and Bellows Unit K - requires stopdown metering.
 Whenever any one of these is used between the camera body and an SMC Pentax lens, the stop-down metering system must be used.